kaidez/kaidez.com/_drafts/2015-02-18-ajax-beginners.md

 {% endprism %}
 The feature detection code is now in a reusable function called `getXHR()`.
 We're checking for `XMLHttpRequest` in the same way, but we're also checking to see what ActiveXObject build the browser is using and also looking for the existence of either `XMLHttpRequest` or ActiveXObject.

 A JavaScript `try...catch` statement is doing multiple checks for two different versions of the ActiveXObject.
-If `try...catch ‘can’t find either ActiveXObject or `XMLHttpRequest`, then it sets `xhr` to `false`.
+If `try...catch` can't find either ActiveXObject or `XMLHttpRequest`, then it sets `xhr` to `false`.

 `getXHR()` says `return xhr` at the end of the code.
 Whenever we create a new instance of `getXHR()`, it will return whatever the final value of `xhr` ends up being set to, allowing us to safely use it in our code.